equinor/ert/docs/rst/manual/keywords/index.rst

 	The RUNPATH keyword should give the name of the folders where the ECLIPSE simulations are executed.
-It should contain at least one %d specifier, which will be replaced by the realization number when the enkf creates the folders.
+It should contain at least one %d specifier, which will be replaced by the realization number when ERT creates the folders.
 	Optionally, it can contain one more %d specifier, which will be replaced by the iteration number.